Study abroad for free

 Countries that offer free university education

 Going to university is expensive.
 At least that is the norm in the US and many other English speaking countries, but it does not have to be that way.
 There are still many countries where university education is free or almost free, even for international students.
 This is especially true in Europe where EU-students don’t need visas to study in another EU-country and they can study under the same conditions as local students.
 EU-students can study free of charge at public universities in countries such as Austria, Denmark, Finland, Greece, Norway, Sweden, and Scotland (except for UK-citizens that are not Scottish…).
 More countries offer free tuition if you study in the local language.
 Norway also offer free education for non EU-students, however, almost all bachelor programs in Norway are taught in Norwegian only.
 Sweden used to be free for everyone, now they charge tuition fees but offer scholarships for international students who wants to study in Sweden.
 At postgraduate level it is easier to find fully funded programs in English.

 Germany is a great country to study in for international students.
 They have good universities that often offer some programs in English.
 Best of all they treat all students the same, whether you are from the EU or not.
 Many German universities only charge 100-250 Euro per semester in administrative fees and no tuition!
+However, on undergraduate level most programs are taught in German.
 Here is a good link where you can see all programs taught in English in Germany and what they cost.
-Other countries with low tuition fees for all international students are France and Italy.
+Other countries with low tuition fees for all international students in public universities are France and Italy.
 Outside the EU free or low-cost University education can be found in countries such as Argentina and Taiwan.
 India and Malaysia are not free but the living costs are low and tuition is lower than in the English speaking world.

 Please note that private schools and universities often charge tuition fees even in countries that normally offer free education.